Barbara Callander – Sustain Eco Store 2020

-Title: Barb Callander Bear Necessities
+Title: Barb Callander The Frozen Continent

-M to F 11 am to 11 pm
+M to F 10 am - 6 pm

-Sat & Sun 9 am to 11 pm
+Sat 9 am - 5 pm

 Barb Callander is a Manitoba born wildlife photographer living in the Kawartha’s.
 She frequents remote locations photographing at risk wildlife in their natural environment.
-Barb’s work has been published in Canadian Geographic and Canadian Wildlife Federation on-line publications.
+Barb’s work has been published in Canadian Geographic and Canadian Wildlife Federation on-line publication.
 She has exhibited her work at the City of Kawartha Lakes City Hall, SPARK, the Victoria County and Rolling Hills Studio Tours and publishes an annual wildlife calendar to raise funds for World Wildlife Fund Canada.

 I’ve always been fascinated with extreme climates (north & south).
 Venturing to Antarctica, the planet’s frozen continent was definitely on the list.
 Antarctica is a photographer’s dream.
 The Austral summer offers nearly 24 hours of light with night a pink glow on the horizon.
 On entry into this fragile ecosystem you’re greeted by curious Humpbacked Whales, Weddell and Leopard Seals.
 Juvenile Elephant Seals, cantankerous as they moult, spar in colonies of blubber and bad breath.
 Gentoo, Chinstrap and Adelie Penguins parade from nesting colonies to the sea as Skua’s cruise overhead looking for unprotected eggs to steal.